-- 3. This Accusation is brought before the Board under the authority of the following laws.
+- This Accusation is brought before the Medical Board of California (Board).
+Department of Consumer Affairs, under the authority of the following laws.
 All section references are to the Business and Professions Code unless otherwise indicated. - 4.
 Section 2004 of the Code states: